AMID Logo E-BAY Logo

 Class 8.
 Corrosives

 Class 9.
-Miscellaneous dangerous substances and articles
+Miscellaneous hazardous substances and articles

 FLASHPOINT - the lowest temperature at which the material can catch fire.